kachristensen/Current-Dnd-Campaigns/Session Notes/19 -  Maghaven III (8-31-25).md

 >

 ## Notes
-- Voice asked "who goes there", big gooey red slime full of corpses, said this place is this home
+- Voice asked "who goes there", big gooey red slime full of corpses, said this place is this home.
+Found rotting corpses and integrated them into his body.